bogdan-abaza/nav2-sas-vlm-memory/README.md

 This repository contains the source code, experimental data, and analysis scripts accompanying the manuscript:

-> **B. F. Abaza, A.-A. Staicu, and C. V. Doicin**, "A Semantic Autonomy Framework for VLM-Integrated Indoor Mobile Robots: Hybrid Deterministic Reasoning and Cross-Robot Adaptive Memory," submitted to *Robotics and Computer-Integrated Manufacturing* (Elsevier), 2026.
+> **B. F. Abaza, A.-A. Staicu, and C. V. Doicin**, "A Semantic Autonomy Framework for VLM-Integrated Indoor Mobile Robots: Hybrid Deterministic Reasoning and Cross-Robot Adaptive Memory," 2026.
+Preprint available on arXiv.

 **Companion repository:** The perception and route planning layers (L1–L2) are available at [nav2-semantic-route-server](https://github.com/bogdan-abaza/nav2-semantic-route-server), accompanying the published Sensors paper ([DOI: 10.3390/s26072232](https://doi.org/10.3390/s26072232)).